 We want YOU to join our team!

 Each year Digital Human Library hosts Bachelor of Education students across the country to work in a variety of positions as interns.
 Internships/ Alternative Field Placements provide students with hands-on real world experiences in education with opportunities to learn and network with others.

 The next generation of Canada’s entrepreneurs, researchers and innovators require a broad set of skills to succeed in and contribute to the global economy.
 To meet this need, universities are equipping students with career-boosting learning experiences, such as co-ops and internships, research projects and mentorship programs.

 ~ Co-ops and Internships published by Universities Canada, 2018

 Digital Human Library is proud to be an organization committed to helping students develop the necessary skill sets to be successful in today’s job market.
-We hope you will consider an internship with Digital Human Library.
+We hope you will consider an internship/ placement with Digital Human Library.

 Who are Digital Human Library Interns?

 We look for people who demonstrate passion for their role, dedication, and commitment to furthering learning for students and the development of Digital Human Library.
 Above all, our interns must:

 - Be serious about their commitment